-Rodrigo credits, along with his parents, many of his teachers over the years who shared with him their love of education.
+Rodrigo credits, along with his family, many of his teachers over the years who shared with him their love of education.
 Teachers he can still name!
-We name them here so they will know how their support has rippled forth in this young student: Mr. Guy, Ms. Purnell, Ms. Caesar, Mr. Fuller, Mr. Molir.
+We name them here so they will know how their support has rippled forth in this young student: Mr. Guy, Ms. Purnell, Ms. Caesar, Mr. Fuller, and Mr. Molir.

 The tribute he pays these teachers is that he now also wants to become a teacher, helping other students the way they helped and encouraged him.

 Rodrigo’s high school college adviser Melanie Barts had this to say: